alephium/www/src/content/news/gate-io-ama-with-alephium-67b50d179d72/index.md

 **A: Cheng / Alephium**

 > _Sharding is the most promising layer1 one scaling solution, same as sharding for database scaling.
 However, sharding is very challenging, and so far no project has done it right.
 We are the first sharded blockchain with nice user experience.
 For the long term, I believe sharding and layer 2 will be the best combo.
-For more reasoning, you could check this article by Vitalik:_ <a href="https://vitalik.ca/general/2021/04/07/sharding.html" ><em>https://vitalik.ca/general/2021/04/07/sharding.html</em></a>
+For more reasoning, you could check this article by Vitalik:_ [https://vitalik.ca/general/2021/04/07/sharding.html](https://vitalik.ca/general/2021/04/07/sharding.html)

 **Q: starcrypto fi**